garyfleming/continuous-entropy/continuous-entropy.md

 # What is Entropy?

-> "Disorder of a system"
+> "Disorder of a closed system"

 ^ This is the important part, thought I suspect still a little abstract: More disorder means more possible states of a system.
 Entropy of the universe ONLY increases.
 Same of any closed system.
 ^ TODO still not convinced by this